Yanomami humanitarian crisis: International Criminal Court probe

+In 2023 Brazil news website UOL reported that the complaints have been advancing inside the Court's prosecution office.

 Crackdown

-Simultaneously to the investigations, the federal government announced several measures to have the criminal networks operating in the region disbanded and removed from the Yanomami territory including heavy security and medical staff deployment; food and water supplies and garment items to the affected communities and the (re)opening of the indigenous agency Funai outposts in the region.
-Additionally, a no-fly zone was estabilished over the territory.
+The federal government announced several measures to disband and remove the criminal networks operating in the region from the Yanomami territory, including heavy security and medical staff deployment; food and water supplies and garment items to the affected communities and the (re)opening of the indigenous agency Funai outposts in the region.
+Additionally, a no-fly zone was established over the territory.

 On February 8, Brazilian environment agency Ibama launched a massive operation to retake the Yanomami reservation from criminals which included seizing guns, boats and fuel, and destroying mining equipment, a helicopter and a jet.
-The agency also set up an outpost in the Uraricoera river to stop new supplies from reaching the illegal miners downstream.
+The agency also set up an outpost on the Uraricoera river to stop new supplies from reaching the illegal miners downstream.